Undergraduate Academic Policies

 Credit by External Examination

-Monroe College may grant credits earned through the College Level Examination Program (CLEP), Proficiency Examination Program (ACT-PEP), the Advanced Placement Examination (AP) offered by the College Entrance Examination Board (CEEB) taken in high school, Defense Activity for Non-traditional Standardized Examinations (DANTES), professional certification exams, and other examinations based on the student’s program of study.
+Monroe University may grant credits earned through the College Level Examination Program (CLEP), Proficiency Examination Program (ACT-PEP), the Advanced Placement Examination (AP) offered by the College Entrance Examination Board (CEEB) taken in high school, Defense Activity for Non-traditional Standardized Examinations (DANTES), professional certification exams, and other examinations based on the student’s program of study.

 Credit for Prior Learning

-Monroe College provides an opportunity for matriculated students to earn credits for college-level knowledge and expertise that occurs as a result of career or professional experiences.
+Monroe University provides an opportunity for matriculated students to earn credits for college-level knowledge and expertise that occurs as a result of career or professional experiences.
 All prior learning must be described, demonstrated, documented, and verified before credit can be awarded towards your degree program.
 Credit for prior learning may be awarded upon presentation of a formal portfolio, challenge exams, and/or projects for a student who demonstrates how their experience relates to their program of study.
 Credit may be awarded for either required or elective courses.
 For more information: Credit for Prior Learning

 Proficiency Examination Credit